GfSE/SAF-Specification/stakeholders.md

 * What is the mapping of functions to the physical SOI physical architecture?

   ***Rationale:  In my role, I need to implement the sub-functions in my mechanical subsystem***
+* Which are the interface definitions for the physical architecture?

+  ***Rationale:  In my role, I need to implement the interface.***
 * Which conceptual logical elements are allocated to the physical SOI physical architecture?

   ***Rationale:  In my role, as design authority I have to ensure that the Physical Element fulfills the allocated logical concept (specification).***
 * Which kind of physical items (energy, material, information, etc.) are used on an interface of a physical architecture element?

   ***Rationale:  In my role, I need to implement the interfaces in my mechanical subsystem, if necessary.***
-* what are the interface definitions for the physical architecture

-  ***Rationale:  In my role, I need to implement the interface.***
 # Operator
 Definition - Operator:
 Individual or organization that performs the operations of a system, [ISO/IEC 15288:2022 – Systems engineering - System life-cycle processes]